 Whether you’re upgrading your old rig, or putting together a new one, every great gaming PC needs a graphics card.
 (So does every great gaming laptop, for that matter, but you won’t be able to upgrade that without a soldering iron and some serious tech skills.)

 The trick is, graphics cards are inherently hard to recommend because user needs vary so wildly.
 Everything from monitor resolution, power and thermal requirements, and even game preference will dictate how much you spend, and what you spend it on.
-There’s no one-size-fits-all solution for GPUs, but we hope this guide to the best graphics cards will steer you in the right direction.
+There’s no one-size-fits-all solution for GPUs, but we hope this guide to the best graphics cards — and the summary table below — will steer you in the right direction.

 A note on pricing problems

 Although our recommendations below still stand, it is important to note that right now graphics card pricing is being heavily impacted by shortages.
 As cryptocurrency miners buy up all available stock, finding mid-range cards and even some of the most expensive ones, has become increasingly difficult — especially at reasonable prices.

 If you are looking to upgrade now, you will need to be careful about where (and when) you make your purchase.
 You may need to jump on new stock arriving at stores or just get lucky with your timing.
 Don’t feel forced into paying far more than necessary for cards that should be priced far cheaper.

 Although no one knows when the crypto-mining card cost spike will end, the prices should come down eventually.
 If you can wait, your best bet may be to do so.

 Nvidia GTX 1060